Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Ask new enquirers how they heard about you.

-- Use a dedicated telephone number for each campaign.
+- Use a dedicated phone number for each campaign.
 Freephone numbers can increase call volumes.

 Monitor how your campaign is working